knotinvariant26/knot-rare-event-benchmark/README.md

 The Zenodo release is licensed under **Creative Commons Attribution 4.0 International**.

 This repository provides preprocessing, alignment, split generation, training, and evaluation scripts for the benchmark protocol.
-Where redistribution of processed files is permitted, processed benchmark assets may be included; otherwise, they can be regenerated from the public raw data.
+Processed benchmark arrays and result artifacts are not redistributed in this repository by default.
+They can be regenerated from the public raw data using the scripts in this repository.

 Expected raw files: